iuri-pdista/Vigenere-Cypher-Encrypter/README.md

 # Vigenère's  Cypher Encrypter
 ## A Vigenère's Cypher Encrypter made using JavaScript, HTML and CSS
-Vigenere's cypher, is a type of cypher that sums the numeric value of a letter, based on its position in the alphabet, from a word, with a letter from the in the same postion.
+Vigenere's cypher, is a type of cypher that sums the numeric value of a letter, based on its position in the alphabet, from a word, with a letter in the same postion.

 ### For example: